Sleep, stress and recovery

 How it works

-Magnesium citrate is moderately well-absorbed in the small intestine, Schuchardt & Hahn 2017 cite a general intestinal Mg absorption range of 30-50%, with citrate showing relatively higher bioavailability than oxide in head-to-head comparisons (Walker 2003).
+Magnesium citrate is moderately well-absorbed in the small intestine, intestinal magnesium absorption varies roughly from 35% to 70% depending on dose and status, with citrate showing higher bioavailability than oxide in head-to-head comparisons (Walker 2003).
 The unabsorbed fraction reaches the colon, where the magnesium pulls water osmotically into the lumen.
 This softens the stool and stimulates colonic motility.
 Onset for the laxative effect at supplement doses ranges from 30 minutes to 6 hours (MedlinePlus); bedtime dosing typically produces a morning bowel movement.

 When to use it